Yang-DB-Lab/Eif4e1b_Paper/README.md

 Script for OCT4 IF cleaning

-* Short MATLAB script to remove non-specific OCT4 signals from early embryo IF.
+* A short MATLAB script to remove non-specific OCT4 signals from early embryo IF.

 For problems, contact guanghui.yang@nih.gov